Euvaz/Squiddie/README.md

 ```

 ## LICENSE

-As of April 1st 2021, Chimpanzino is private, internal software not being made available to public and the usage is limited to a single public Discord server.
+As of April 1st 2021, Chimpanzino is private, internal software not redistributed in public.
+However, it is used in a public Discord server.
+That still doesn't make it possible to obtain a copy of it.